jbsiraudin/jbsiraudin.github.io/blog/2021-07-01-content-distribution.md

 <Image srcImage="img/illustrations/wiki-procedural.png" altText="wiki-procedural" legend="Randomly generated redirects here.
 Oof." />

 I personally see _**procedural generation**_ as a glorified name to designate **a function with a small input that spits out a big output**.
-And for me, this is the whole point: from a minimal input, get the maximal output that you can get through a _procedure_, an _algorithm_, a _piece of code_, ... to avoid handcrafting everything.
+And for me, this is the whole point: from a minimal set of handcrafted parameters, get the maximal results you can thanks to a _procedure_, an _algorithm_, a _piece of code_, ... to avoid doing everything yourself.

-If _**procedural generation**_ is already ubiquitous in the art pipelines of most videogame/VFX/animation studio, it also lives for a long time in the field of game design.
+If _**procedural generation**_ is already ubiquitous in the art pipelines of most videogame/VFX/animation studio, it has also lived in the realm of game design for a long time.

 In this [series of short articles](/blog/tags/designing-randomness) called _**Designing randomness**_, I dive into the field of **procedural game design**.